leanprover-community/lean4game/doc/hints.md

 Hint (strict := true) "now use `have` to create a new assumption."
 ```

-You should probably use `(strict := true)` if you want to give fine-grained details about
-tactics like `have` which do not modify the goal or any existing assumptions, but only
+It is recommended to use `(strict := true)` if you want to give instruct the user to use tactics like `have`,`by_cases`, and `obtain` which do not modify the goal or any existing assumptions, but only
-create new assumptions.
+create new assumptions ensuring that such a hint only appears once.

 ## 6. Formatting